Powers of the United States Congress: Implied powers

 The Supreme Court has held that Congress has implied powers through the Commerce Clause.
 For example, in Standard Oil Co. of New Jersey v.
 United States and United States v.
 Darby Lumber Co., it was held that Congress could divide monopolies, prohibit child labor, and establish a minimum wage under the Commerce Clause.
 Also, in Wickard v Filburn it was held that the Section 8 power "To regulate commerce…among the several states" gave Congress the authority to limit the amount of wheat that a farmer could grow in order to feed animals on his own farm, even though this activity was not commerce and was not interstate, because such activities by private individuals had a substantial economic effect on interstate commerce in wheat, even though only indirectly.

 One of the foremost legislative functions of the Congress is the power to investigate and to oversee the executive branch.
-Congressional oversight is usually delegated to committees and is facilitated by Congress' subpoena power.
+Congressional oversight is usually delegated to committees and is facilitated by Congress's subpoena power.
 The Supreme Court affirmed in Watkins v.
 United States that "[the] power of the Congress to conduct investigations is inherent in the legislative process" and that "[it] is unquestionably the duty of all citizens to cooperate with the Congress in its efforts to obtain the facts needed for intelligent legislative action.
 It is their unremitting obligation to respond to subpoenas, to respect the dignity of the Congress and its committees and to testify fully with respect to matters within the province of proper investigation."
 Some critics have charged that Congress has in some instances failed to do an adequate job of overseeing the other branches of government.
 In the Valerie Plame Wilson episode sometimes known as the Plame affair, some critics, including Representative Henry A. Waxman, charged that Congress was not doing an adequate job of oversight in this case.
 Other critics charge Congress was lax in its oversight duties regarding presidential actions such as warrantless wiretapping, although others respond that Congress did investigate the legality of decisions by President George W. Bush involving such matters.